 The school prepares a report to comply with the Jean Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 This report is prepared in cooperation with local law enforcement.

 This report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned by Midwest Institute; and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.

 Each year this report is made available to all students and staff.
 All prospective students and employees may obtain a copy of this report from the administration office.

 Students may also go to the following link for the US Dept of Education Campus Safety and Security to see this report.
-Click on the box on the top right Get Data for One Institution/Campus, Type our school name, then select the state (please note the Midwest Institute of Massage Therapy is not affiliated with Midwest Institute, only information for Midwest Institute Fenton and Earth City) Click here to view report
+Click on the box on the top right Get Data for One Institution/Campus, Type our school name, then select the state (please note the Midwest Institute of Massage Therapy is not affiliated with Midwest Institute, only information for Midwest Institute Earth City) Click here to view report

 Students may go to the following link to see Midwest Institute’s Annual Campus Security Report (this document includes Emergency Response/Evacuation Procedures) Click here to download

 It is the goal of Midwest Institute to protect the public health and environment of its members by promoting an environment free of illicit drug use and alcohol abuse.
 Please click here to view current Drug and Alcohol Prevention Program